neoKushan/kj-portfolio/content/poetry/2019-01-24-me-and-the-beanstalk.md

 ---
 ![](/img/blog/whatsapp-image-2019-01-15-at-08.33.30.jpeg)

-When I found this post from two years ago I suddenly realised this had been the catalyst from on of the bravest things I ever did and so I had to write about it.
+When I found this post from two years ago I suddenly realised this had been the catalyst for one of the bravest things I ever did and so I had to write about it.

 He said fight this like its someone else's problem